lambda-dom/trisagion/docs/readme.md

 What constraints should be put on `s` to serve as an adequate output type?
 By Quine's dictum "No entity without identity", which even if not true of being in general, it certainly is of mathematicals, we (implicitly) require `Eq s`, but a discussion of what else is needed will be deferred to a later chapter.
 For now, we content ourselves with noting that the paradigmatical examples of `s` we have in mind are `ByteString`, `Text` and `[Char]`.

 We will also delay any extra elaboration of the `Serializer` type for latter, but we do mention one extra wrinkle; the type signature for `Serializer` suggests that given `a` and `s`there is a unique serializer `Serializer s a`.
-But this is not quite right, as there is an implicit dependency on an /encoding format/, so what we should have is,
+But this is not quite right, as there is an implicit dependency on an _encoding format_, so what we should have is,

 ```haskell
 makeSerializer :: Format s -> Serializer s a